-• Current participants in Neuralink's FDA-approved clinical trials receive the brain implant procedure at no personal cost, with expenses covered by the company.
+- Current participants in Neuralink's FDA-approved clinical trials receive the brain implant procedure at no personal cost, with medical expenses covered by the company.

-• Elon Musk estimates that high-volume production will bring the Neuralink implant price to $1,000-$2,000, similar to LASIK, while robotic surgery keeps additional fees low.
+- Elon Musk estimates that high-volume production will bring the Neuralink implant price to approximately $2,000-$3,000, similar to LASIK, while robotic surgery keeps additional fees low.

 Costs for Current Clinical Trial Participants

 Individuals joining Neuralink's PRIME study or patient registry face zero out-of-pocket expenses for the N1 implant procedure.
-Eligible patients—those with quadriplegia from spinal cord injuries or ALS—undergo robotic surgery, implantation, and follow-up care fully funded by Neuralink.
+Eligible patients include those with quadriplegia from spinal cord injuries or ALS.
+They undergo robotic surgery, implantation, and follow-up care fully funded by Neuralink.
+Costs of travel are not covered.
 This model mirrors standard FDA clinical trials, where sponsors cover costs to gather safety data.

 Elon Musk's Projections for Commercial Pricing

 Elon Musk has consistently outlined a path to affordability, drawing parallels to consumer electronics.
-In late 2024 updates, he stated the implant itself could cost $1,000-$2,000 at scale, with robotic surgery adding minimal expense due to its 30-minute duration and precision.
-"In very high volume, it should approximate the cost of an Apple Watch," Elon noted, targeting mass production by 2026-2027.
+In late 2024 updates, he stated the implant itself could cost $1,000-$3,000 at scale, with robotic surgery adding minimal expense due to the desired 600-second surgery duration and precision.
+"In very high volume, it should approximate the cost of an Apple Watch," Elon noted, targeting mass production within the coming years.

 This vision builds on Neuralink's $650 million Series E funding and $9 billion valuation, enabling factory ramps for 1,000+ implants yearly.
+They are currently expanding their footprint in Austin, Texas and Silicon Valley in California.
 Early roadmaps project electrode counts tripling to 3,000 by 2026, driving efficiencies that lower per-unit costs.
 Elon's strategy prioritizes medical approvals first, paving insurance reimbursement paths before elective uses.

 Breakdown of Estimated Procedure Expenses

 Insurance dynamics could adjust totals to $40,000-$50,000, akin to advanced neurostimulators, with Neuralink pursuing Breakthrough Device status for faster approvals.
+Keep in mind, LASIK is considered an elective surgery and not an essential procedure.
+Over the long-term, the majority of Neuralink implant procedures will be elective.
 Over-the-air updates eliminate replacement needs, extending longevity beyond five years.

 Insurance Coverage and Long-Term Affordability

-Post-FDA clearance, expected post-2026 trials, insurers will classify Neuralink as a durable medical device, similar to cochlear implants ($30,000-$60,000 reimbursed).
-Neuralink's data—98% neuron preservation, zero major adverse events—strengthens coverage cases.
+Post-FDA clearance, expected post-2027 trials, insurers will classify Neuralink as a durable medical device, similar to cochlear implants ($30,000-$60,000 reimbursed).
+Neuralink's data: 98% neuron preservation, zero major adverse events, helps strengthens coverage cases.

 Global partnerships in Canada and UAE signal diverse reimbursement models.
 Elon Musk anticipates subsidies for low-income patients, mirroring Tesla's accessibility push.
 By 2028, with 25,000-channel implants, economies of scale could halve costs, enabling applications for vision restoration via Blindsight.